dreamforce16/df16workshops/content/workshop/prediction-io/text_classification/index_heroku.md

 * https://github.com/rajdeepd/pio-engine-textclassfication-heroku
 * https://github.com/rajdeepd/pio-upload-data

-**pio-eventserver-heroku** : Provdes storage for events being generated based on which we want to create our training model.
+**pio-eventserver-heroku** : Provides storage for events being generated based on which we want to create our training model.

 **pio-engine-textclassfication-heroku** : Engine which wraps the [Logisitic Regression Algorithm](https://en.wikipedia.org/wiki/Logistic_regression) implementation and provides APIs to create a model, train it and use it to make prediction.